JacquelineCasey/Nom/README.md

     - Blocks and functions without a final expression return unit.
 Constructing a unit value can be done by writing the empty block `{}`.
 This resemble's Zig's unit type (called `void`).
   - There are currently no implicit conversions between primitive types, and there are no plans to make numeric conversions free like in C++.
-Other implicit conversion may be added as we get more types.
-Explicit conversion have not been added yet, but plans have been made and the bytecode supports numeric conversions.
+Other implicit conversions may be added as we get more types.
+Explicit conversions have not been added yet, but plans have been made and the bytecode supports numeric conversions.

 ## See also